DCMLab/standards/README.md

 ### Use Cases

-Version 2.0.0 has been used for all annotations commissioned by the DCML since the second half of 2018.
+1. Moss FC, Neuwirth M, Harasim D, Rohrmeier M (2019) Statistical characteristics of tonal harmony: A corpus study of Beethoven’s string quartets.
+PLoS ONE 14(6): e0217242. [https://doi.org/10.1371/journal.pone.0217242](https://doi.org/10.1371/journal.pone.0217242) [v1.0.0]
+1. Neuwirth M, Harasim D, Moss FC and Rohrmeier M (2018) The Annotated Beethoven Corpus (ABC): A Dataset of Harmonic Analyses of All Beethoven String Quartets.
+Front.
+Digit.
+Humanit.
+5:16. doi: [https://doi.org/10.3389/fdigh.2018.00016](https://doi.org/10.3389/fdigh.2018.00016) [v1.0.0]

-### Log
+### Release Notes

 #### v2.0.0

-* The new version does not allow `9` as `figbass` feature anymore.
+* This version does not allow `9` as `figbass` feature anymore.
 This means that a label such as `V9` will throw an error.
 Instead, this chord needs to be written either as `V7(9)` or `V7(+9)`, depending on the context.
 * An additional group called `chord` has been added to the regular expression which captures the groups `numeral, figbass, changes, relativeroot` in order to separate it from the additional information about keys, pedal points and phrasing.
-* This is the first published version of the annotation guidelines.
+* This release contains the first published version of the annotation guidelines.

 #### v1.0.0
-Initial version of the regular expression to annotate harmonies, taken from https://github.com/DCMLab/ABC and used in
+* Initial version of the regular expression to annotate harmonies, taken from https://github.com/DCMLab/ABC.

-1. Moss FC, Neuwirth M, Harasim D, Rohrmeier M (2019) Statistical characteristics of tonal harmony: A corpus study of Beethoven’s string quartets.
-PLoS ONE 14(6): e0217242. [https://doi.org/10.1371/journal.pone.0217242](https://doi.org/10.1371/journal.pone.0217242)
-1. Neuwirth M, Harasim D, Moss FC and Rohrmeier M (2018) The Annotated Beethoven Corpus (ABC): A Dataset of Harmonic Analyses of All Beethoven String Quartets.
-Front.
-Digit.
-Humanit.
-5:16. doi: [https://doi.org/10.3389/fdigh.2018.00016](https://doi.org/10.3389/fdigh.2018.00016)